-A high school student who has not fulfilled his/her physical education requirement prior to the beginning of his/her senior year will be scheduled into physical education classes.
+A high school student who has not fulfilled their physical education requirement prior to the beginning of their senior year will be scheduled into physical education classes.
 Participation in District-sponsored interscholastic athletics, marching band, or cheerleading during the senior year cannot be used to fulfill the physical education graduation requirement.